otrv4/otrv4/otrv4.md

 **Bob:**

+// TODO: clarify that this is X and Y

+1. Generates and sets `our_ecdh` as ephemeral ECDH keys.
+2. Generates and sets `our_dh` as ephemeral 3072-bit DH keys.
-1. Generates a [prekey message](#prekey-message), as described in the section [Prekey message](#prekey-message).
+3. Generates a [prekey message](#prekey-message), as described in the section [Prekey message](#prekey-message).
-2. Publishes the prekey message to the untrusted server.
+4. Publishes the prekey message to the untrusted server.

 **Alice:**